zenoss/zenoss-agent-kubernetes/README.markdown

 ### Pod

-The agent will send a pod model to Zenoss each time receives pod information from the Kubernetes API.
+The agent will send a pod model to Zenoss each time it receives pod information from the Kubernetes API.
 Specifically this is the `/api/v1/watch/pods` API endpoint.
-The agent will receive information about all namespaces when it starts, and again for each pod anytime the pod's properties change.
+The agent will receive information about all pods when it starts, and again for each pod anytime the pod's properties change.

 #### Pod Dimensions